 The Sabal Palm works well used as a landscape specimen, accent tree, or planted in groups.
 It also makes an attractive addition to pool areas.

 Is it Cold-Hardy in My Area?

-Look no further than the cold-tolerant Sabal Palmetto if you desire to create your own tropical paradise in your own yard.
-The palm stands up to freezing winter temperatures without skipping a beat and is hardy in USDA hardiness zones 8 through 11.
-It tolerates winter lows down to 10 degrees, and can survive temperatures drops down to 5°F for short periods of time as well.
+Look no further than the cold-tolerant Sabal Palmetto if you desire to create a tropical paradise in your own yard.
+The Sabal Palmetto tolerates winter lows down to 10 degrees, and can survive temperatures drops down to 5°F for short periods of time as well.